-The grade of I may only be awarded if the student has the possibility of passing the course.
+An I grade is awarded only if a student has the possibility of passing the course.

 An instructor who awards an I grade will write a "Memorandum for the Record" (MFR) and issue one copy to the student and one copy to the Registrar for placement in the student file.
 The MFR will explain: